Sidharth Luthra: Career

 One of the top criminal lawyers in the country, Luthra has been practising law for over three decades.
 He joined the bar in 1991 and started working at Bhasin & Co where he practised civil law.
 In 1993, he started working at his father's chamber but continued practising civil law.
-He also taught law at the Delhi University in 1996–97.
+He also taught law at the Delhi University from 1996 to 1997.

-After his father's demise in 1997, Luthra reinvented himself as a criminal lawyer under the mentorship of late Senior Advocate P R Vakil and took over his father's practice.
+After his father's demise in 1997, Luthra reinvented himself as a criminal lawyer under the mentorship of late Senior Advocate P R Vakil, and took over his late father's legal practice.

 Tehelka Case

 In 2002, Luthra represented Tehelka Magazine before the Justice Venkataswami Commission which was constituted in the aftermath of the Operation West End sting operation.
-During the proceedings of the commission he cross-examined the then Union Defence Minister George Fernandes.
+During the proceedings of the commission, he cross-examined the then-Union Defence Minister George Fernandes.

 Senior Advocate

 Luthra represented the Government of India in the High Court of Delhi from 2004 to 2007 as a Senior Panel Counsel.
-He was designated as a Senior Advocate, a position that is conferred on merit to exceptional lawyers by the judges of the high court, in 2007.
-He moved his practice from the Delhi High Court to the Supreme Court of India in 2010.
+He was designated as a Senior Advocate, a position that is conferred on merit to exceptional lawyers by the judges of the High Court, in 2007.
+He shifted his practice from the Delhi High Court to the Supreme Court of India in 2010.

 Justice Soumitra Sen Case

 Luthra was appointed by the Government of India in 2009 as a counsel to assist the Judges Inquiry Committee in the Justice Soumitra Sen Case.
-The committee found Justice Sen guilty of misbehaviour under Article 124(4) (read with proviso (b) to Article 217(1)) of the Constitution of India.
+The Committee found Justice Sen guilty of misbehaviour under Article 124(4) (read with proviso (b) to Article 217(1)) of the Constitution of India.

 Facebook Case

-In December 2011, Luthra was hired by Facebook for a criminal trial initiated by journalist Vinay Rai against 21 social networking sites in India including Facebook, Google and Yahoo.
+In December 2011, Luthra was hired by Facebook for a criminal trial initiated by journalist Vinay Rai against 21 social networking sites in India, including Facebook, Google and Yahoo.